ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 - Folders that contain sub-folders or mix of sub-folders and files will display in the mode you set in "Folder Mode", Classic mode is set as default.
 - Folders that contain only files will display in the mode you set in "File Mode", Mosaic mode with cover images is set as default.

 When you make changes to the Folder and/or File Modes, it might appear that the changes arent applied.
-You need to either press Home or access a different folder from your current one, for the views to refresh and show correctly from there on.
+If that happens you need to either press Home or access a different folder from your current one, for the views to refresh and show correctly from there on.
 Already have a version that fixes that and applies the changes on the fly, but is still not tested.
 Maybe ill release it maybe not, not a big annoyance as is i think.
 If you do want that version to try out, ask for it over at "Issues" tab.

 ### **2-folder-cover-stack-left-spine-label-top.lua**